How to Improve Memory – Simple Tools & Approaches

-How to Improve Memory Tip #1 – The Importance of Repetition-Repetition
+Improve Memory Tip #1 – The Importance of Repetition-Repetition

 Improve Memory Tip #2 – Use Visualisation Exercises

 According to the Harvard Medical School, perhaps the best and most effective way to protect your memory is to keep your brain active.
-This kind of memory boosting activity goes beyond the usual advice of doing crosswords, learning a new language etc. there is no doubt that these activities are beneficial to the mind but keeping your brain active is more an on-going process that involves trying to be continuously mindful as you move through your day.
+This kind of memory boosting activity goes beyond the usual advice of doing crosswords, learning a new language etc. There is no doubt that these activities are beneficial to the mind but keeping your brain active is more an on-going process that involves trying to be continuously mindful as you move through your day.

 Improve Memory Tip #4 – Motion Creates Emotion & Stimulates Memory

 Research shows that individuals trying to improve their memory recall show positive results while being dynamic.
-The physical nature of say, moving and gesturing with your hands or moving around while you talk has been shown to help assist the brain in recalling memories.
+The physical nature of say, moving and gesturing with your hands or moving around while you talk, has been shown to help assist the brain in recalling memories.